The Fur Trade in Canada: Fur trade history

 Harold Innis meticulously traces the fur trade over more than four centuries, from the early 16th century to the 1920s.
 It is a story filled with military conflict between French and English imperial forces and among warring Indigenous peoples.
 It is also a tale of shrewd barter and commercial rivalry.
 Yet Innis, the economic historian, tells the story in 400 pages of dry, Euro-centric and dense prose packed with statistics.

 Rupert's Land, the territory controlled by the Hudson's Bay Company under its Royal Charter of 1670.
 The company eventually ruled an area stretching from Labrador to the Pacific.

 Innis begins by chronicling the first contacts between European fishing fleets and eastern native tribes in the early 16th century.
 After the founding of the French settlement at Quebec in 1608 by Samuel de Champlain, the colony known as New France depended on furs for its economic survival.
 Champlain joined forces with the Huron Confederacy and its tribal allies against the Iroquois Confederacy in the long struggle to control the fur trade.

 As New France grew, French colonists, first known as coureurs de bois and later voyageurs, travelled north and west from Montreal in search of new supplies while their British rivals set up northern trading posts run by the Hudson's Bay Company.
-The commercial rivalry continued after the British Conquest of New France in 1759, with the establishment of the North West Company by a group of bilingual Scottish Gaelic/English-speaking Montreal merchants who had come to British North America from the Scottish Highlands in the wake of the defeat of the Jacobites at the Battle of Culloden and the incipient beginnings of the Highland Clearances.
+The commercial rivalry continued after the British Conquest of New France in 1759, with the establishment of the North West Company by a group of bilingual Scottish Gaelic/English-speaking Montreal merchants who had come to British North America from the Scottish Highlands in the wake of the defeat of the Jacobites at the Battle of Culloden and the incipient Highland Clearances.
 The two companies built trading posts far west of Lake Superior and Hudson Bay, largely using the Saskatchewan River and its tributaries.
 The Nor'Westers were more aggressive as they travelled north to the Arctic Ocean via the Mackenzie River and west to the Pacific Ocean via the Columbia River.
 The fierce competition ended in 1821 with the amalgamation of the companies into a Hudson's Bay Company monopoly.
 The Company finally surrendered its northwestern empire when its royal charter was cancelled in 1869 due to low profits and demand for furs, with its land being transferred to Canada.